1Marc/marcgrabanski.com/src/pages/articles/2022-07-11-personal-health-checklist/index.md

 I'm also going to start supplementing with Melatonin at night to see if that helps sleep quality.

-## General Health

 - Eat more vegetables!
 Here's a picture of grilling recently where the only unhealthy thing on the grill is the bacon around the asparagus

 ![Recent Grilling](./grilling.jpeg)

+## Gathering Health Data

 - Every 3-6 months, I do a blood panel through [Inside Tracker](https://www.insidetracker.com/) and follow the recommendations
 - Qardio fitness scale at home I step on every day.
-I try to look at weekly/monthly weight trends rather than day-to-day since it can vary by as much as 7 pounds for me depending on when I ate, how much water, etc
 - HRV is a predictor of overall health.
 0-50 is unhealthy, 50-100 is ok, and 100+ is healthy.
 You can see trends in your Apple Health app (I wear the latest Apple watch)
+- Professionally test body composition, VO2 Max, and RMR through [DEXA](https://www.dexafit.com/dexafit-store-mapper)

+Overall with this data I'm looking for trends over time.
+I try to look at monthly weight trends rather than day-to-day.
+For instance, weight can vary by as much as 7 pounds for me depending on when I ate, how much water, etc. Blood tests are super accurate but also can vary a ton overtime as well.

+## General Health

 - Sauna 4-5 days per week
-- Cold plunge tank (cools the water down to 34F just above freezing) for regular ice baths
+- Cold showers and ice baths daily (cools the water down to 34F just above freezing) for regular ice baths

-### Exercise
+## Exercise

 - Weekly adult gymnastics class year-round
 - In-ground trampoline, jump 20 minutes per day
 - Straight-arm bar hangs for 60+ seconds (I used to do pull-ups but found bar hangs to be better for shoulder mobility)
 - Daily stretching and handstands
 - Occasionally run or bike, but I should do more
+- Jump training (currently trying to increase my vertical from 27" to 35"+)

 ### Skincare